 - El Dorado (1966) has the titles underlaid by a sequence of paintings by Olaf Wieghorst of scenes of cowboys at work, which do not illustrate the story.

-- The last two movies in the Spider-Man Trilogy each feature montages of still paintings that approximate the story thus far from previous entries in the series.
+- Spider-Man 2 and Spider-Man 3 each feature montages of still paintings that approximate the story thus far from previous entries in the series.